 Most banks sell their own mortgage protection and home insurance but remember you’re not obliged to buy it from them so shop around for the best deals!

-And the good news is that you can compare mortgage protection policies easily on bonkers.ie.
-Just fill in some simple details such as your age, the amount of cover you want, and the term the policy should run for using our online comparison service, and we'll and we'll produce a quote for you in just seconds.
-To get a quote, just click here.
+The good news is that you can buy great value mortgage protection on bonkers.ie.
+Just fill in some simple details such as your age, the amount of cover you want, and the number of years the policy should run for, and we'll produce a range of quotes for you to choose from in just seconds.
+To get started, just click here.

 Finally there’s the property tax, almost as popular as water charges!
-This is a self-assessed tax paid annually to Revenue and is based on the market value of your house.
-A house valued at €300,000 can expect to pay tax of around €500 a year.
+This is a self-assessed tax paid annually to Revenue and is currently based on the market value of your home as of 1 November 2021.
+A property valued at €300,000 can expect to pay tax of around €500 a year.